clocktower-protocol/clocktower-docs/docs/whitepaper/whitepaper.md

 ## Abstract

 Clocktower is a decentralized protocol for recurrent payments.
-This system allows Providers and Subscribers to collaborate off-chain for the initial set-up and third-party agents (known as Callers) are financially incentivized to check the protocol contract regularly new due transactions.
+The system allows Providers and Subscribers to collaborate off-chain for the initial set-up and third-party agents (known as Callers) are financially incentivized to check the protocol contract regularly new due transactions.
 Clocktower allows for scheduled payments to be processed in the future in a way that is current unavailable in smart contract blockchains.
 This document will explore the mechanisms of the protocol.

 ## 1. Introduction